Do I Use Champagne Flutes or Glasses?

 Selecting The Best Glass For You

 - The glass material will either be crystal or standard glass.
 The major difference between the two materials is thickness.
-Standard glass requires a greater thickness for durability whereas crystal can be made thinner.
+Standard glass requires a greater thickness for durability, whereas crystal can be made thinner.
 Generally speaking, the less material that interacts with your palate, the less obtrusive it will be to the flavor.
 Thus, you should expect the finest Champagne glasses to be made of crystal (both lead and lead-free).

-- The biggest problem with Champagne glasses is that they are top heavy which increases their potential to slide off trays or get knocked over and break.
+- The biggest problem with Champagne glasses is that they are top-heavy, which increases their potential to slide off trays or get knocked over and break.
 If you’re already nervous around stemmed glasses, you’ll be even more uneasy around Champagne flutes.
 Champagne flutes are essentially the bane of people who talk with their hands.
 If this sounds like you, you might want to stick to a standard white wine glass.

-- Maintaining Your Glassware
+Maintaining Your Glassware

-- One last consideration to make if you’re buying Champagne glasses is your willingness to hand-wash them (who loves dishes?).
+One last consideration to make if you’re buying Champagne glasses is your willingness to hand-wash them (who loves dishes?).
 Standard glass is non-porous and can handle rigorous washing in a dishwasher, whereas fine crystal is more finicky.